 For a description of the various types of laws and regulations, see the article, "Essentials of the Chilean Legal System" (2010), posted on GlobaLex.
-Texts of bills, laws, and regulations, are easily searchable on the Library of the Chilean National Congress' website.
+Texts of bills, laws, and regulations, are easily searchable on the Library of the Chilean National Congress' website (see below).
 Many subject-specific laws and regulations are also posted on the related government department or ministry's website.

 Some Chilean government and NGO/IGO websites post English translations of Chilean legal materials.
 Note that the translations may not be official, or reflect the most current versions.

 Sites listed in English are in English or have an English-language site option.